Blaber (gamer)

 Robert Huang (born January 4, 2000), better known as Blaber, is an American professional League of Legends player for Cloud9.
+Huang is considered by many to be one of the best League of Legends players from North America.
+Huang was voted to both the League of Legends Championship Series Best Junglers and Best Players of All Time by a panel of experts as part of the LCS10 anniversary campaign.

+Early life

+Huang was born and raised in Maryland and played competitive travel badminton until the age of 15.
+He began playing League of Legends in the season 1 beta at the age of 9.
+He followed League of Legends esports from an early age and was originally a fan of Doublelift and CLG.

 Career

 Huang, then competing under the name "blaberfish2," was drafted by Cloud9 at the 2017 Scouting Grounds draft.
 A high school student at the time, Huang told the team that he wanted to finish school before pursuing a career in League of Legends.
 After graduating in 2018, Huang competed with Cloud9's academy team.